WilDev-Studios/Wame/docs/pages/documentation/engine.md

 The `Engine` encapsulates all backend `Pygame` code that manages the window, rendering, audio, etc. of the game.
 All the `Engine` does it organize it into one object that is extremely intuitive and easy to use.

 ## How do I instantiate the Engine?
-> [!IMPORTANT]
+!!! note
-> Keep in mind, the `Engine` is a singleton instance, so there can only ever be one instance per program.
+    Keep in mind, the `Engine` is a singleton instance, so there can only ever be one instance per program.

 This is how you create it:
 ```python